Hans-Beerman/Deurnode_ESP32-PoE/README.md

   - Digital output to switch a coil or so.
 There are two options:
     - A relais controlled output (max.
 250V AC/10A)
     - A FET based output based on Polu Breakout A4988.
 	The FET can handle max DC 55V/35 A. In that case the FET most likely must be kept cool by means of a small cool block.
 By means of two jumpers FET can be used completely isolated from circuitboard or not.
 If not, the 12V available on the board is used for the FET.
+	For testing purposes, both the relais and the FET can be switched on permanently by placing jumper "Rel./FET Override"

 - SPI based RFID reader connection
 - Step motor output